Fabio-Dev-Bauru/use-data-web/README.md

 // call the hook function
 const {
-    isLoading,
-    data: branchs,
-    error,
-    forceUpdateData,
-  } = useData<Type>({
+    isLoading, // boolean that indicates if is loading the request api.
+    data: branchs, // response from api typed by the type passed to the function error, // returns string if there was some error during request api forceUpdateData, // function that forces call data again } = useData<Type>({
     fn: () => getBranchs(), // put the function that returns data from api
     deps: [] // you can put dependencies to callback the function like use effect
     shouldRun: true // a boolean variable to determine if the fn should be run });

+if (error) {
+    console.log(error);
+}

 If you need revalidate the data you can call forceUpdateData function, for example:

   const handleSomething = () => {
     // to do something
-    // forceUpdateData(); // here the hook will be called again and the data had been updated.
+    // forceUpdateData(); // here the hook will be called again and the data would be updated.
   }

 ```